 The Company's statement of operations includes a presentation of income (loss) per share for common shares subject to possible redemption in a manner similar to the two-class method of income (loss) per share.
 Net income per common share, basic and diluted, for Class A redeemable common stock is calculated by dividing the interest income earned on the Trust Account, by the weighted average number of Class A redeemable common stock outstanding since original issuance.
-Net loss per share, basic and diluted, for Class A and B non-redeemable common stock, is calculated by dividing the net loss, adjusted for income attributable to Class A redeemable common stock, net of applicable franchise and income taxes, by the weighted average number of Class A and B non-redeemable common stock includes the Founder Shares as these shares do not have any redemption features and do not participate in the income earned on the Trust Account.
+Net loss per share, basic and diluted, for Class A and B non-redeemable common stock, net of applicable franchise and income taxes, by the weighted average number of Class A and B non-redeemable common stock, net of applicable franchise and income taxes, by the weighted average number of Class A and B non-redeemable common stock includes the Founder Shares as these shares do not have any redemption features and do not participate in the income earned on the Trust Account.